Pratham-Bit-Flip/FLOW/README.md

 - [ ] Document memory layout and peripheral access patterns
 - [ ] Add more sophisticated firmware examples (tasks, interrupts)

+### Note :
+“AI tools were used for minor code refactoring, formatting, and documentation improvements.
+All architecture, design decisions, and implementation logic were independently developed.”